brucemcclure/flask-starter/readme.md

 | one-to-one   | User has one Profile                         |
 | one-to-many  | User has many Picures                        |
 | Many-to-many | User has many Examples through examples_join |

-# How the S3 integration works

-- must include steps to setup IAM and S3 with boto
-- Include GIFs with Step by step instructions
--

-# Swagger